 A Felony Doesn't Mean You Lose Your Voting Rights

-Rest assured that a felony conviction and serving time does not take away your right to vote forever.
+Rest assured that a felony conviction and serving time do not take away your right to vote forever.
 You do not need to do anything after leaving jail or prison to reinstate your voting rights.
 If a polling place does not let you vote, you may need to:

 - Show proof you served your sentence